RemoteReq/Backend/README.md

 - `build:dev`
   - uses `webpack-dev-server` to run the app in memory and enables `hot module reloading` to automatically refresh the application and display graphical changes in real time.
-    - I'm unsure if this preserves state or not.
-But we'll see

 - `build:pro`
   - compliles and outputs the application into a `dist` folder that includes a `bundle.js` and appropriately tagged `index.html` file.
 This folder is then served by the express server.